rantav/recipitor/README.md

-This is the code begind the web site http://recipitor.com
+This is the code behind the web site http://recipitor.com